TulipaEnergy/TulipaEnergyModel.jl/docs/src/mathematical-formulation.md

 # [Mathematical Formulation](@id math-formulation)

-This section shows the mathematical formulation of the model.
+This section shows the mathematical formulation of the model.\
+The full mathematical formulation is also freely available in the [preprint](https://arxiv.org/abs/2309.07711).

 ## [Sets](@id math-sets)